Antietam Woolen Manufacturing Company records

 Creation: 1814-1843 Creation: Majority of material found within 1814-1816Abstract

-The Antietam Woolen Manufacturing Company was a small textile mill in Funkstown, Maryland and operated a domestic store in Hagerstown.
-The collection represents an incomplete record of a small textile mill company in the early nineteenth century.
-The records include bills, orders, accounts, inventories and cost estimates.
-Of particular interest are a series of reports on visits to similar mills operated by Du Pont, Bauduy & Company near Wilmington, Delaware, and by Fisher & Gougher in Germantown, Pennsylvania, with notes on workers, machinery and administrative methods.
+The Antietam Woolen Manufacturing Company was a small textile mill in Funkstown, Maryland, and operated a domestic store in Hagerstown.
+The collection contains an incomplete record of a small textile mill company in the early nineteenth century.
+The records include bills, orders, accounts, inventories, and cost estimates.
+Of particular interest are a series of reports on visits to similar mills operated by Du Pont, Bauduy & Company near Wilmington, Delaware, and by Fisher & Gougher in Germantown, Pennsylvania, with notes on workers, machinery, and administrative methods.

 Dates